AEADataEditor/replication-template-development/REPLICATION.md

 ### Requirements

 > INSTRUCTIONS: Check that these requirements are met.
+All of these should be met for openICPSR deposits, for other deposits, check out [this page](https://aeadataeditor.github.io/aea-de-guidance/guidelines-other-repositories).

 - [ ] README is in TXT, MD, PDF format
 - [ ] Deposit has no ZIP files